19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (d) make a record containing the identification numbers of every such approved DRE voting machine and the respective polling stations to which each has been allocated; and

-(e) furnish a copy of the record to such candidate or his election agent who requests for such a copy before polling day.
+(e) furnish a copy of the record to such candidate or his election agent who requests such a copy before polling day.

 [19/2001]